About this Project

 - Maryland Commuter Choice Tax Credit

 Commuter Connections is a program of Metropolitan Washington Council of Governments.
 If you live or work in the Metropolitan Washington D.C. area, Commuter Connections can provide you with information on all your commute options, so you can make a smart choice about how you travel to work.
-Commuter Connections also helps employers establish commuting benefits and assistance programs, including telework/telecommute programs, for their employees.
+Commuter Services also helps employers establish commuting benefits and assistance programs, including telework/telecommute programs, for their employees.

 - Guaranteed Ride Home